Crad Kilodney: Audio recordings

-At various times Kilodney kept a tape recorder with him and recorded quite a bit of bizarre byplay between himself and prospective customers.
-He then compiled the oddest or most entertaining exchanges into hand-made cassette tapes ("On The Street With Crad Kilodney" Vols 1, 2, 3, and 4) which he offered for sale alongside his books.
+At various times Kilodney kept a tape recorder with him and recorded byplay between himself and prospective customers.
+He then compiled the exchanges into hand-made cassette tapes ("On The Street With Crad Kilodney" Vols 1, 2, 3, and 4) which he offered for sale alongside his books.
 They are extremely rare and are collector's items (much as original printings of his books are).

 Vol. 3 (a 90-minute cassette) is from 1991.
 "Dub 154" of this tape, a representative example, includes photocopied typewritten notes detailing the recording process, transfer technique and equipment used.
 Kilodney handwrote with ballpoint pen on the cassette jacket as well.
 Side A has 11 recordings, Side B 16 recordings; four of the recordings are answering machine messages, and the rest are the famous surreptitious encounters with people wondering why this man has a sign around his neck.
 "Excrement" and "Putrid Scum", as well as several of his stories (such as "Henry", featured in Girl on the Subway) are also inspired by these experiences.